thebkv/bkv/exodus09.md

 And the LORD hardened the heart of Pharaoh, and he hearkened not unto them.

-The lesser powers of Egypt have already begun yielding to the evidence.

-The central ruling will does not.
+The lesser powers of Egypt have already begun yielding to the evidence, while the central ruling will does not.
 The resistance is concentrating around **Pharaoh himself**.

 ### v13–14 — The Conflict Reaches the Heart